9 reasons why Zambia should be on your bucket list!

 6. Lower Zambezi: A private Safari island

 The Zambezi is one of the most important rivers in Zambia (it’s also the river that feeds the Victoria Falls).
 Alongside the riverbanks you’ll also find the Lower Zambezi National Park.
-This smaller park is relatively undeveloped making it one of the most remote places to visit, that is still fairly easy to access from Lusaka (via a 30 minute plane ride).
+This smaller park is defined by expansive winterthorn forests as well as the side channels of the Zambezi river that invite for canoe and boat safaris.
+Its unique landscapes and abundance of predators like leopards, lions and even wild dogs make it an incredibly appealing safari destination.
+Also it’s fairly easy to access from Lusaka via a 30 minute plane ride.

 Lower Zambezi in Zambia

-Upon arrival on the small jet you’ll see the vastness of the Zambezi river.
+Upon arrival on the small jet you’ll see the beauty of the Zambezi river and the escarpment in the background.

 Lower Zambezi National Park ZambiaLower Zambezi National Park ZambiaLions in the Lower Zambezi National Park Zambia

-From Jeki airport the guys from Tusk & Mane will pick you up – first by car, then by boat – to get to the private island.
+From Jeki airport you will be picked up – first by car, then by boat – to get to the private island run where Classic Zambia runs its camp.

 If you’re lucky (like us) you’ll see the first animals along the way.

 What you can experience here is a very special form of Safari holiday.
 You can stay in a fly camp on an uninhabited island!
 The camp is only accessible via boat and you’ll sleep in custom-made and uniquely designed tents, that are comprised almost exclusively out of mosquito net.
 This way you’ll feel truly immersed in nature!
-And although it’s only a seasonal camp it features comforts like sinks with drainage and fully flushable toilets.
+And although it’s only a seasonal camp it features comforts like en-suite bathrooms and fully flushable toilets.

 Tusk & Mane Fly Camp Lower Zambezi National Park Zambia